Home » Finance » Buying a Home Remotely for Military and Veterans

 Identify Needs & Wants

 Everyone has a different list of things in their head that would make their dream home a reality.
 Do you want a newly constructed, never-before-lived-in home, a fixer upper that you can bring up to your tastes, or something in between?
-A pool sounds nice in theory, but what might you have to give up in your house to stay within budget?
-Make a list of things you consider must-haves (ex. three bedrooms and two bathrooms, in a good school district) and a second list of things that would be nice to have (ex. a fireplace, marble countertops).

 Do Your Own Research

 Take your needs and wants lists and look into what’s on the market in the area you’re hoping for, at the price point your loan can cover.
 You may have to adjust your expectations if the results are slim.
 Sites like Trulia, Zillow, and Realtor.com offer more than images of the interior of the homes.
-A listing page holds a vast amount of information on the homes and their neighborhoods, like: previously listed sale prices, walkability/commute score, ratings of nearby schools, and local crime rates.

 Find a Great Realtor

-So, you know what you want, what you need, what you can spend, and you’ve got a pretty good understanding of what is available in your area.
 Now’s the time to bring in an expert.
 Finding the perfect realtor is always important—they identify promising properties, guide you through the (staggering amount of) paperwork upon selecting your home, and are present for inspection and closing.
-In the case of buying a home remotely, you need to have even more trust in this person.
+When buying a home remotely, you need to have even more trust in this person.

-Interview at least three realtors, and ask them these questions:
+Interview at least three realtors and ask them these questions:

 • What is their experience with remote sales?